brainglobe/brainglobe-utils/README.md

 ```

 ## Contributing
 Contributions to imio are more than welcome.
-Please see the [contributing guide](https://github.com/brainglobe/.github/blob/main/CONTRIBUTING.md).
+Please see the [developers guide](https://brainglobe.info/developers/index.html).

 ## Contributors